nerijusdu/better-bf-bot/README.md

 Simple Twitter bot that tweets compliments for specified users.

 # Run

+## Requirements
+Have python 3.X installed.

+## Steps
-- Add Twitter usernames of people you want to compliment (separated by new line)
+- Add Twitter usernames of people you want to compliment to `users.txt` (separated by new line)
 - Setup Twitter Bot and create a `.env` file with these values:
   ```
   BBB_API_KEY=<API key>